BGI SHIFTING GEARS

 J. David Donahue, former commissioner of the Indiana Department of Correction said that "this program not only helps reclaim bicycles and place them with children who need them, [but] it also gives the offenders an opportunity to develop useful job skills that could improve their chances of becoming productive citizens upon their release from prison."

-Shifting Gears is a partnership between Bicycle Garage Indy, Volunteers of America, and the Indiana Department of Correction.
-Additional partners include PEN Products and CitiMark Management Company.
+Shifting Gears is a partnership between Bicycle Garage Indy, Volunteers of America of Indiana, and the Indiana Department of Correction.
+Additional partners include PEN Products.

 HOW IT WORKS